AllanZhengYP/amplify-js/scripts/tsc-compliance-test/README.md

-This is an **internal-only** package to make sure all the Amplify JS library public interfaces are always compatible with TypeScript 4.2 compiler.
+This is an **internal-only** package.
+This test is run both along with the unit tests and in the CI pipeline.
+The run the unit test is to make sure local changes does not involve incompatible TS syntax.
+The run in the CI pipeline is to make sure the published packages are also compatible with dependencies with production installation.
+So we don't miss any types dependencies

-If any additional public APIs are added to the library, you must make sure the new API is included in the `ts4_2.ts` file.
+If any additional public APIs are added to the library, you must make sure the new API is included in the `publicPaths.ts` file.